jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/7. Other Topics/9. Old or Boring/Computer Language, Old Ideas.md

 Onderdeelomschrijvingen opsplitsen in criteria

-First you split up the string into sequences of characters of the same
+First you split up the string into sequences of characters of the same category.

-category.
 A character can belong to multiple categories.

 Then you use this information to compare it to a specification containing a

 sequence of wildcards:

-`        `-        Exact string
+- Exact string

-`        `-        Or wildcard:
+- Or wildcard:

-`                        `o        Catergory: specific or not specific
+    - Catergory: specific or not specific

-`                        `o        Length: specific (?) or not length specific
+    - Length: specific (?) or not length specific

 (\*), between lengths (? ??? or ?? \*)

-`        `-        Not'dom
+- Not'dom

-`        `-        Or'dom
+- Or'dom

 Then a set of findings can be built up.

-The findings can be extended with a replacement to correct the format of
+The findings can be extended with a replacement to correct the format of things.

-things.

 Let's take this nomenclature:

 !

 =...
 =\*...

 ?
 \*
 @
 \*@
 \#
 \*#
 a
 \*a
 .
 \*.
 \_

 ch.12352->